 These fluffy gluten-free strawberry cupcakes are packed with real strawberry flavor in every bite.
-Juicy fresh strawberries are folded into the vanilla cake batter and blended into the creamy strawberry buttercream frosting.
-Whether you’re baking for a birthday party, Valentine’s Day, or just a fun afternoon treat, these cupcakes are a showstopper with their bright color, soft crumb, and sweet fruity finish.
+There are juicy fresh strawberries folded into the vanilla cake batter and blended into the creamy strawberry buttercream frosting.
+Whether you are baking them for a birthday party, Valentine’s Day, or just a fun afternoon treat, these cupcakes are a showstopper with their bright color, soft crumb, and sweet fruity finish.

 This post may contain affiliate links.
 Please read our Disclosure Policy.